Volunteers need to be infected to help combat the coronavirus

 Multiple voices

-The two experts in quebec are not the only ones to believe that these tests “challenge” ought to be explored.
+The two experts in quebec are not the only ones to believe that these trial-type challenge to be explored.

 Caution and vigilance